'Rap video earned me a death sentence'

 As Joseph performed his rap Attention Vigilance, a song which urged his fellow Ivorians to resist the coup, many in the crowds cheered.
 Others, however, stood silent, observing and remembering faces.

-When the rebel forces, took over Abidjan, those same people began to point out Gbagbo's most vocal supporters.
+When the rebel forces took over Abidjan, those same people began to point out Joseph's most vocal supporters.
 Joseph went from being a public figure to moving from house to house, keeping a low profile and watching out of windows for armed men.

 "You felt that death was around the corner at that time," he recalls.
 "The rebels targeted the police and security forces first and many of them were killed.
 Then people like us who had been vocal were next."